- The Crypto Fire

 There’s often confusion about the terms cryptocurrency and crypto token, so let’s clear it up.
 While they’re similar, they aren’t the same.

-Crypto tokens, on the other hand, are digital assets that live on a blockchain but aren’t the main currency of that blockchain.
+Crypto tokens, on the other hand, rides on someone else’s chain and inherits its security.
 For example, LDO is a token on the Ethereum blockchain, used for governance and staking on the Lido decentralized finance (DeFi) platform.
 Tokens are usually created for specific purposes or applications, such as enabling a service or allowing participation in a project’s governance.

 Examples of Popular Cryptocurrencies